-Considering the limitations in place in some European countries, and in light of the epidemiological situation due to the Coronavirus (COVID-19), Costa Cruises announced updates to its upcoming winter 2020-2021 sailings.
+Considering the limitations in place in some European countries, and in light of the epidemiological situation due to the pandemic, Costa Cruises announced updates to its upcoming winter 2020-2021 sailings.

-- Costa Favolosa Caribbean cruises are cancelled and the liner will return to sail from April 2, 2021, with mini-cruises in the Mediterranean.
+Costa Favolosa Caribbean cruises are canceled and the liner will return to sail from April 2, 2021, with mini-cruises in the Mediterranean.

-- Costa Deliziosa 2021 World Tour is also cancelled, with the possibility for passengers to book its 2022 edition.
+Costa Deliziosa 2021 World Tour is also canceled, with the possibility for passengers to book its 2022 edition.